 I thought NSA was part of UNL.
 What is the Nebraska Statewide Arboretum’s relationship with the university?

-We were founded 38 years ago in the university.
+We were founded in 1978 through the university.
 Since 2008, the University has honored NSA’s excellent statewide outreach by providing housing and some technical support.
 In 2015 we received a 3 year step-down grant from the Institute of Agriculture and Natural Resources to help fund critical administrative positions.

 Are the Nebraska Forest Service and the Nebraska Statewide Arboretum the same thing?